Master of Philosophy

 Availability of supervision and resourcing

 In addition to the academic requirements, the Head of School must certify that your proposed research project is acceptable to the School and that there are sufficient supervisory and other resources and facilities available to enable your candidature to be completed successfully.
 Accordingly, discussing your research interests with your prospective supervisors/School is essential prior to submitting your Master of Philosophy application.
+Visit our Research Degrees Projects page for details of some of the available projects on offer.
+If you don’t find a project of interest here, you can apply with your own project idea after reaching out to potential supervisor(s) in your area of interest.

 Fees for Domestic Students